A SwiftUI Example Tutorial

 }

 When the user enters text into the TextField view, that text will be stored in the text state property and will automatically appear on the Text view via the binding.
-Return to the preview canvas and make sure that the changes work as expected.
+Return to the preview canvas and ensure that the changes work as expected.

 Adding a Color Picker

-The final view to be added to the stack before we start to tidy up the layout is a Picker view.
-The purpose of this view will be to allow the foreground color of the Text view to be chosen by the user from a range of color options.
+A Picker view is the final view to be added to the stack before we tidy up the layout.
+This view will allow the user to choose the foreground color of the Text view from a range of color options.
 Begin by adding some arrays of color names and Color objects, together with a state property to hold the current array index value as follows:

 import SwiftUI